Climate change is one of the biggest challenges of our time. A commitment to climate protection is essential to

-The contribution of Baden-Württemberg to worldwide greenhouse emissions is approximately 0.2 per cent (2017).
-Compared to Baden-Württemberg's share of the world's population our region has an above-average contribution to climate change.
+The contribution of Baden-Württemberg to worldwide greenhouse gas emissions is approximately 0.2 per cent (2017).
+Compared to Baden-Württemberg's share of the world's population our region has an above-average contribution to greenhouse gas emissions.
 The regional government of Baden-Württemberg sees in this a particular responsibility to act, and therefore has set specific goals for the reduction of greenhouse gases in a Climate Protection Act.